Symplectic quantization II: dynamics of space-time quantum fluctuations and the cosmological constant: Symplectic quantization

-If then, rather than following the dynamics of the metric field fluctuations, one wants to sum other them assuming a ``bona fide'' ergodicity of the dynamics at long times, the appropriate statistical ensemble must be chosen.
+If then, rather than following the dynamics of the metric field fluctuations, one wants to sum other them by assuming the ``bona fide'' ergodicity of the dynamics in Eq.~(\ref{eq:Hamilton}), the appropriate statistical ensemble must be chosen.
 As it has been already outlined in the companion paper~\cite{GL2020}, for a relativistic field theory the most appropriate choice is that of a microcanonical-type of ensemble, defined with respect to the generalized action $\mA[{\bf g},\boldsymbol{\pi}]$, rather than a canonical-type one, which would correspond to the standard path-integral approach.
 As we did for the scalar field theory in~\cite{GL2020}, let us point out the main and only assumption at the basis of the \emph{microcanonical ensemble} for the quantum fluctuations of space-time:\\

 \emph{``All configurations of the tensorial fields ${\bf g}(x)$ and $\boldsymbol{\pi}(x)$ which correspond to the same value of the generalized action $\mA[{\bf g},\boldsymbol{\pi}]$ are realized with identical probability.''}\\